 But mostly they made weapons.

-All miniscule in size but with hundreds of times the destructive power of their macroscopic fathers, these weapons were not only fatal, but lethal as well.
+All minuscule in size but with hundreds of times the destructive power of their macroscopic fathers, these weapons were not only fatal but lethal as well.

 Armed and ready, its offense its defense, no reason or scapegoat, no sympathy or emotion, not even a deeply buried ego to blame, this scary robot of undistorted, pure intention set out upon a goal of universal conquest.